-When Lesley Chesterman decided to step down from her role as Montreal Gazette’s fine dining critic almost two years ago now, she couldn’t have guessed that a deadly pandemic would stymie the profession and bring the entire industry to a grinding halt.
-Looking back, she admits the decision was auspiciously timed.
+When Lesley Chesterman decided to step down from her role as Montreal Gazette’s fine dining critic almost two years ago, she couldn’t have guessed that a deadly pandemic would stymie the profession and bring the entire industry to a grinding halt.
+But, looking back, she admits the decision was auspiciously timed.

 “My timing couldn’t have been better.
 I mean, I hate to say that, but who saw this coming?
 It’s going to be a while before restaurant critics are back,” Chesterman tells Eater.
 “First of all, going out to restaurants is extremely dicey.
 I mean, here they’re closed, but when they do open, who wants to criticize all these men and women who’ve been going through hell?
 I can’t imagine for a couple of years that people will really be writing anything but positive reviews.
 It’s going to change radically.”